Likai-L/scheduler/README.md

 !["logo"](https://github.com/Likai-L/scheduler/blob/master/docs/logo.png?raw=true)

 Interviewer Scheduler is a React single-page app that provides a convenient interface for users to view, book, edit and cancel interviews.
-Data is communicated to a Postgre databse through an API server.
+Data is communicated to a PostgreSQL database through an API server.
 Forms are validated prior to submission and error messages are shown should there be server-side errors.
 Unit, integration and end-to-end tests are performed throughout the development.

 # Getting Started